 Set-Rep Combinations And What They Are Good For.

-Let’s recap the best set and rep ranges to build muscle:
+Let’s recap the best training volume (sets and reps) to build muscle:

 - 3-4 sets per muscle group per workout.